jeflem/ananke/doc/src/container-admins.md

 ### Container files, images and containers

-An image is a blueprint for containers.
+An *image* is a blueprint for containers.
 A *container* is similar to a virtual machine.
 Its purpose is to run a program in isolation from other programs on the machine.
 From one image, one may create one or more containers.

 A container file contains all information relevant to Podman to build an image.

-The Ananke project's files are split into four separate parts:
+The Ananke project's files are split into four separate subsets:
 * Directories `images/ananke-base` and `images/ananke-nbgrader` contain all files needed to build Ananke's Podman images (without or with nbgrader).
-* In particular, they contain the container files, named `Containerfile`.
+In particular, they contain the container files, named `Containerfile`.
 * Directories `ananke-base-hub` and `ananke-nbgrader-hub` contain everything you need to run an Ananke container (without or with nbgrader).
-* They contain config files as well as subdirectories holding data generated during container runtime.
+They contain config files as well as subdirectories holding data generated during container runtime.

-If you want to run more than one Ananke container, each container needs a separate copy of the relevant directory (`ananke-base-hub` or `ananke-nbgrader-hub`).
+If you want to run more than one Ananke container, that is, if you want to run several JupyterHubs, each container needs a separate copy of the relevant directory (`ananke-base-hub` or `ananke-nbgrader-hub`).

 ### Basic Podman commands